Peninsula Housing Authority

 Last Updated on 06/19/2017.

-The Peninsula Housing Authority (PHA) Section 8 Housing Choice Voucher Waiting List is currently closed.
-It was last open for five days in April 2018.
+The Peninsula Housing Authority (PHA) Section 8 Housing Choice Voucher waiting list is currently closed.
+Applications were last accepted from January 27, 2020, until January 31, 2020.
 There is no notice of when this waiting list will reopen.

 There were three ways to apply during the opening period:

-175 applicants were placed on the Clallam County waiting list, and 100 applicants were placed on the Jefferson County waiting list by random lottery.
+- 175 applicants were placed on the Clallam County waiting list, and 100 applicants were placed on the Jefferson County waiting list.

 More information about Peninsula Housing Authority can be found on its website at http://peninsulapha.org/.

-As of the most recent VMS report, Peninsula Housing Authority manages 578 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Peninsula Housing Authority manages 767 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 13% having issued approximately 43 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 11 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 27 months on the waiting list1.